OpenMx/OpenMx/docs/source/Regression_Matrix.rst

         name="M"
     )

-The final part of this model is the objective function.
-This defines both how the specified matrices combine to create the expected covariance matrix of the data, as well as the fit function to be minimized.
+The final parts of this model are the expectation and fit functions.
+These define how the specified matrices combine to create the expected covariance matrix of the data, and the fit function to be minimized, respectively.
 In a RAM specified model, the expected covariance matrix is defined as:

 .. math::
     :nowrap: